Creative Thanksgiving table setting and decorating ideas.

 I have been collecting white dishes and serving ware for many years.
 I mix and match it at each setting.
 If you look closely, some plates have an embossed basketweave design, others a fruit motif and the dinner plates are plain.

-I made the place cards.
+I made the place cards using gift tags.
 You can find out how I made them using free fonts in this post: Table Place Cards With Pretty Handwriting.

 The table looks festive, yet a relaxed spot to give thanks with my nearest and dearest.
 XO